edgedb/easy-edgedb/chapter7/index.md

 select 'There are ' ++ <str>(select count(Place) - count(Castle)) ++ ' more places than castles';
 ```

 It prints: `{'There are 8 more places than castles'}`.
+(The number 8 might be a bit different from yours if you have been experimenting with inserting `Place` objects.)

-In a few chapters we will learn how to create our own functions to make queries shorter.
+In a few chapters we will learn how to create our own functions to make queries like these shorter.
+Once you learn to make your own functions you will be able to write something short like `select can_escape('Jonathan Harker', 'Castle Dracula');` and the function will do the rest!
+But in the meantime let's move on to a similar subject: setting parameters in queries.

 ## Using $ to set parameters